syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Ribbon-Form.md

 ## Adding user control to the title bar

-The `RibbonForm` allows you to load any user control into the title bar using the `HeaderItem` property.
+The `RibbonForm` allows to load any user control into the right side of the title bar by using the `HeaderItem` property.

 The following code example illustrates how to add the header item in title bar of the RibbonForm.